isra-st/London_Bike_Sharing/README.md

 # London Bicycles Sharing

-The goals of this project are:
+# Goal of the project

 1. Perform an Explorartory Data Analysis with visualization and
 2. Use a liner regression model (OLS) to predict the number of bikes rented.